KotaroW/MR-Technical-Test/README.md

 ![Issue solved?](https://raw.githubusercontent.com/KotaroW/MR-Technical-Test/main/image/issue-solved%3F.png)

 As of 13th November, 2020 (20:50), this has not been reflected in the source.
+The changes have been implemented on 14th November, 2020.

 ## Contact
 Please feel free to contact me at <kotarochin@gmail.com> should you wish more detailed information.